 Four Essential Tips #

-Mallorca is a wonderful place to visit in spring, and you shouldn’t let these annoying little creatures affect you when it comes to enjoying everything the island has to offer.
+Mallorca is a wonderful place to visit in winter and spring, and you shouldn’t let these annoying little creatures affect you when it comes to enjoying everything the island has to offer.
 As long as you know your caterpillar do’s and don’ts, you have nothing to worry about:

 - If you’re allergic or particularly sensitive to the processionary caterpillar’s hairs, don’t dry your clothes outside during the most active period.
 The hairs are spread with the wind and might get stuck in the fabric.

 - If you’re really sensitive you might even get a reaction from taking a shower, since during the most active caterpillar period, the hairs can end up in the water reservoirs.
 This, however, normally only affects those who are really allergic.

 - If you’re travelling with your pet, it’s always a good idea to check out where you can find the nearest veterinarian just in case.

 - Keep an extra eye on the ground after a storm.
-Winter storms are a special thing in Mallorca, and if the timing’s bad and the downpour occur when the caterpillars are on their way down from their trees, they might be washed off and floated along.
+Winter storms are a special thing in Mallorca, and if the timing’s bad and the downpour occurs when the caterpillars are on their way down from their trees, they might be washed off and floated along.
 In this case you might come across the hairy fellows far away from any pine trees, and they’re flying (literally) solo.

 By Maria Strömqvist